agalue/LGTM-PoC/README.md

 ### Istio Multi Cluster

 > **WARNING:** Istio support is a work in progress.
-In theory, setting `appProtocol: tcp` for all GRPC services (especially `memberlist`) and ensuring the presence of headless services (i.e., `clusterIP: None`) to guarantee that the proxy will have endpoints per Pod IP address should allow all Grafana applications to work correctly.
-However, the integration with Prometheus and traces via Grafana Allow has not yet been enabled (as it exists for Linkerd).
+In theory, setting `appProtocol: tcp` for all GRPC services (especially `memberlist`) and ensuring the presence of headless services (i.e., `clusterIP: None`) guarantees that the proxy will have endpoints per Pod IP address should allow all Grafana applications to work correctly.
+Modern Helm charts for Loki, Tempo, and Mimir allow configuration `appProtocol`; there are already headless services for all the microservices.
+The configuration flexibility varies, but everything seems to be working.

 The PoC assumes Istio [multi-cluster](https://istio.io/latest/docs/setup/install/multicluster/primary-remote_multi-network/) using multi-network, which requires an Istio Gateway.
 In other words, the environment assumes we're interconnecting two clusters from different networks using Istio.

+Please note that the integration with Prometheus and traces via Grafana Allow has not yet been enabled (as it exists for Linkerd).

 ### Cilium Cluster